Cabin Beds – FAQs

 Do cabin beds come with desks?

-Larger pull-out desks are usually found on higher models such as mid sleepers, offering more space to study.
+Larger pull-out desks are usually found on higher desk beds such as midsleepers, offering more space to study.

-Unless otherwise stated, children’s cabin beds typically have a total weight capacity of around 75kg, including the mattress.
+Unless otherwise stated, a children’s cabin bed has a total weight capacity of around 75kg, including the mattress.

 A single mattress weighs around 10–15kg, leaving more than enough to support a typical child, teen or small adult.